-During the Word War 2, the Japanese occupation came in 1941 and invaded our Islands and have contributed not much cultural influence for about 3 years, but have left us with painful experiences for the struggles and deaths.
+During World War 2, the Japanese occupation came in 1941 and invaded our Islands and have contributed not much cultural influence for about 3 years, but have left us with painful experiences for the struggles and deaths.
 For the shortest time of Japanese occupation, the greatest influence would be 'discipline' due to the imposition of curfew.
-Today, Japanese influence has been part of our culture as we have embraced their martial arts like Karate, Judo and the Filipino version, Karatedo.
+Today, Japanese influence has been part of our culture as we have embraced their martial arts like Karate, Judo, and the Filipino version, Karatedo.
 We have Japanese elements in our gardens.
 We eat sushi, sashimi and Ramen.
-And some Filipinos are now eager to visit Japan because it is an ultra modern nation with natural wonders and a better way of living as a first world country in the East.
+And some Filipinos are now eager to visit Japan because it is an ultra-modern nation with natural wonders and a better way of living as a first-world country in the East.

 Today, foreign invasions have not ended yet.
 Trade wars are happening between economic giants from the East and the West.
 Religious wars are endless in different cities of the world.
 There is bullying of a bigger country over a dot in a map in the Pacific.

-On this day, June 12, 2019 marks the 121st anniversary of the Philippine Independence.
-It is my first time to celebrate the momentous event in the historical place of Rizal Park.
-To have witnessed the flag raising ceremony on this day gave a glimpse of a nostalgic past and a vision of uncertain future.
+This day, June 12, 2019, marks the 121st anniversary of Philippine Independence.
+It's my first time celebrating a momentous event in the historical place of Rizal Park.
+To have witnessed the flag-raising ceremony on this day gave a glimpse of a nostalgic past and a vision of an uncertain future.

-The solemnity of the flag raising ceremony on this day signifies our unity in diversity.
-We may come from different Philippine Islands, but we aspire to raise our voices even on silence, to raise our dignity and to raise our humanity.
-With Freedom in Our Hearts we can achieve lasting peace and unity by instilling a sense of national pride and distinctive identity.
+The solemnity of the flag-raising ceremony on this day signifies our unity in diversity.
+We may come from different Philippine Islands, but we aspire to raise our voices even in silence, to raise our dignity, and to raise our humanity.
+With Freedom in Our Hearts, we can achieve lasting peace and unity by instilling a sense of national pride and distinctive identity.

 © 2019 Del Cusay